GoogleChrome/chrome-extensions-samples/push-calendar-server/README.md

 The client is a chrome app that will recieve push messages and display them as notifications.

+You can use the push messaging sample app as a client.
+You can either get the sample or install it from the chrome web store: https://chrome.google.com/webstore/detail/push-messaging-sample-cli/bafimiidcfafikaonocgmmcpbbhfjjik

 To run the client, you need to go to chrome://extensions, click on the "Load Unpacked Extension..." button, and choose the directory where you downloaded the client file for this sample.
 This will install the app into